 The Mayo Health Clinic states seizures and repeated vomiting are indicators of a moderate to severe traumatic brain injury.

 Traumatic brain injuries cause neurons to die, meaning the circuitry of the brain becomes damaged.
 Brain tissue cannot really be regenerated, meaning, rather than create new tissue, your brain essentially rewires itself around the damaged tissue (source).
 In professional wrestling, the last 20 years have been a morbid march toward discovering the full consequences of chronic traumatic encephalopathy (CTE), the condition caused by too much brain tissue damage for rewiring to work anymore.
 CTE is the ghost in every chairshot or highspot, wrestlers truly exiting the ring different than how they entered it.
 Those who suffer from it literally lose their minds: loss of impulse control, loss of memory, unrelenting depression, confusion, movement abnormalities, and dementia; what once was, is no more.

 It’s odd to think about how much this particular show mirrored the current state of Matt Hardy’s career.
 He was taking bumps back in the indies, bouncing his head off the concrete in some obscure community college’s arena, only a couple years removed from a great run in the WWE.
-He would rejuvenate his career in the following 5 years, rising up through the major promotions once again: Ring of Honor, TNA, WWE, and AEW.
+He would rejuvenate his career in the following five years, rising up through the major promotions once again: Ring of Honor, TNA, WWE, and AEW.
 The irony is he resuscitated his career by repackaging himself as Broken Matt Hardy, a demented, possibly brain-damaged man with a loose grip on reality.
 Thank God it’s an act.